RimuruDev/Unity-MissingScriptsFinder/README.md

 ## Features

-- **Find Missing Scripts**: Scans the current scene for GameObjects with missing scripts and logs their locations.
+- **Find Missing Scripts in Scene**: Scans the current scene for GameObjects with missing scripts and logs their locations.
-- **Delete Missing Scripts**: Removes all missing scripts from GameObjects in the scene.
+- **Delete Missing Scripts in Scene**: Removes all missing scripts from GameObjects in the scene.
+- **Find Missing Scripts in Prefabs**: Scans all prefabs in the project for missing scripts and logs their locations.
+You can click on the log entries to quickly locate the problematic prefab in the project.

 ## Installation